Consensys/doc.goquorum/docs/concepts/blockchain-basics/blockchain-components.md

 blockchains use a *consensus* mechanism that is a fault-tolerant.
 Consensus mechanisms include:

-* Proof of Work (PoW) - PoW is a consensus mechanism used in Bitcoin that is both time- and computation-intensive.
+* Proof of work (PoW) - PoW is a consensus mechanism used in Bitcoin that is both time- and computation-intensive.
   PoW blocks are created by nodes called *miners*.
-* Proof of Authority (PoA) - PoA involves a set of trusted nodes that validate transactions and create blocks.
+* Proof of authority (PoA) - PoA involves a set of trusted nodes that validate transactions and create blocks.
   These trusted nodes are called *validators*, and other nodes in the network are called *non-validating nodes*.
   Non-validating nodes still validate the blocks that the validators create, but they don't produce them.